Photo by Matthew Paul D’Agostino

 Lormina Salter Fellowship (1 year)

 Awarded to one emerging artist producing work of the highest quality.
-Fellowship lasts one year, with the opportunity to then become a long-term resident artist if space is available.
 Includes the same benefits and responsibilities as long-term Resident Artists plus:

 - Solo exhibition in our Main Gallery